lehtisa/tuni_meep_doc/docs/source/waveguides.rst

 Demo 2: Dielectric Waveguguides with a Circular Bend
 ============
 Now, we will make a numerical experiment to investigate how big transmission losses might happen when the field propagates through a waveguide which has a circular bend, i.e. a bend with a constant bend radius of curvature.
 In this demo, we do this investigation for one bent waveguide, after which we extend our discussion for waveguides with bends that have different radii of curvature.
+You should note that this demo is somewhat more advanced than the first one.

 In this demo, we will consider the following matters of simulation: